Knowledge guide to International Accounting Standards

 See the links below for full details of the Library's holdings:

-You can obtain information about recent IFRIC interpretations and draft IFRIC interpretations through the IASB website from the IFRIC Projects section.
-The IAS Plus website from Deloitte also provides comprehensive Summaries of interpretations, including those SIC and IFRIC interpretations which have been superseded.
+You can obtain information about recent IFRIC interpretations and draft IFRIC interpretations through the IASB website from the IFRS Interpretations Committee Activities section.
+The IAS Plus website from Deloitte also provides comprehensive summaries of IFRIC Interpretations and SIC Interpretations, including those interpretations which have been superseded.

 We offer a number of resources focusing on convergence between national GAAP and IFRS across the world, including: